 Over to the engineers

 Engineers tend to visit the offices on the estate to physically fix printers or update laptops.
 They can also help over the phone by applying more advanced methods that are unavailable to us on the desk.
 If engineers are unable to complete the fix (this is usually because there is a certain programme or code that they do not possess), then it goes up to the third-line, which is comprised of various teams that specialise in any one app or programme, like Cisco, Sharepoint, or SPIRE.

 If your problem is persistent, the third-line might have to liaise with external third-party providers.
 These cases can take much longer to resolve.

 It's not about being busy, it’s about being productive

 The busiest time for us is after recess.
 This September some of my colleagues received up to 60 telephone calls in one day.
 On a normal day, we all average about 25.
-It is a hectic job and sometimes it’s exciting, especially when I get to help a Member that I recognise.
+It's a hectic job and sometimes it’s exciting, especially when I get to help an MP or Lord that I recognise.
 It reminds me that my job is important and integral to Parliament’s success.

 To find out more about what PDS is doing to bring good customer service to Parliament, take a look at our Digital Strategy.